Is Nationwide or State Farm cheaper overall?

 Nationwide vs. State Farm: The bottom line

-Both Nationwide and State Farm are reliable insurance companies, but if price is your top concern, Nationwide might be the better choice.
-However, we recommend looking at more than just rates to find the best car insurance for your needs and comparing quotes from numerous companies.
+Both Nationwide and State Farm are solid insurance companies, but if rates are what matter most to you, Nationwide may be the choice for you.
+However, we always recommend considering more than just rates to find the best car insurance for your needs and comparing quotes from multiple companies.

 Methodology